toblum/McLighting/README.md

 ___
 Update 07.04.2018:
 And even more changes to McLighting!
 Most of them were contributed by user @debsahu.
 Thank you!
+- Update arduino-esp8266 to latest, at least version 2.4.1
 - AMQTT is now the default MQTT library, it's a bit more lightweight and stable.
 You can still use PubSubClient if you want to.
 - You can use @debsahu great NeoAnimationFX library as a alternative to WS2812FX.
 It's based on the NeoPixelBus instead of Adafruits NeoPixel library.
 It can handle longer strips more efficient.
 If you want, give it a try.
 WS2812FX is still the default.
 - Some more changes regarding Homeassistant integration.